Racehorse refuses to be ridden by male jockey

 "We really want to try and win a chase with her," says Sly who also owns the five-year-old.
 "She ran really well over fences at Wetherby but jumped the last, slipped and unshipped Gina."

-Actinpieces will resume her racing career at Wetherby, a racecourse in Yorkshire, Wednesday.
+Actinpieces resumed her racing career at Wetherby on Wednesday.

+And, beating the odds-on favorite ZeroShadesofGrey at the Yorkshire racecourse, Gina guided her singular steed across the line first to take the win.

 "She won't be running in races like the Grand National or the Cheltenham Gold Cup but she's progressing," Andrews adds.
 "She's still one of the best I've ever ridden.